leenasmushrooms/web/src/pages/index.md

   mushroom business.
 We have set up our own high-tech farm, we have our own spawn lab, and we cultivate and market our mushrooms and that gives us the expertise we claim.
-Below you can find some common challenges a mushroom cultivator may have to face .
+Below you can find some common challenges a mushroom cultivator may have to face.
 ---